gbyuvd/ChemMiniQ3-SAbRLo/README.md

 ## Usage

 See `demo_usage.ipynb` or download it to use (I am still learning abt HF API so please be patient.)
+For training, clone this repo:
+Customize config.json, run `train_withmtp.py` for NTP-to-MTP training Run `train_ppokl_withsa.py` with either "chemq3" (bioaware-only no SA), "sa" (SA-only no bioaware), or "mix" (combined rewards)

 ## 🔮 Planned Experiments & Next Steps